DigitalArcPlatform/documentation/docs/publishSite/basics/index.md

   - If you see a green box, you're ready to go.
 Click on the link!
   - If you see a blue box, wait 5 minutes and reload the page.
 It should be green now, and you can click on the link.
   - If you don't see either message, look for the drop-down menu that says "Branch", choose the "main" branch and press "Save" to publish your site in Github Pages.
+4. Follow the publication process in real time by looking for the "Actions" tab (in the same line as the "Code" tab near the top of the Github page)
+	- Click on Actions.
+	- Find the "All Workflows" header.
+	- Each time you make a change to your site, you'll see a "workflow run" line for that change.
+To the left of the line for that workflow run, there's an icon.
+		- Green icons mean the publication step ran and everything should now be visible at your site's URL.
+		- Yellow icons mean the publication step is still running.
+		- Red icons mean the publication step ran into some issues.
+Visit the [Troubleshooting section of the documentation]({{ site.baseurl }}/troubleshooting/) for guidance on how to use the Actions tab to help figure out what's gone wrong.
 <!---
 The publishing step needs a bit of more elaboration.
 I followed the steps to do it myself and when I saw the message “your website is ready to be published”, I was still looking for something like a “publish” button to click on, not knowing that all I needed to do is to wait for the page to gets published.
 -->